Now that the new year is upon us, many Americans will try to turn over a new leaf and make saving money a priority.

-If putting more money in the bank is a top priority for you in the new year, you may need help to overcome the odds.
-Money Talks News founder Stacy Johnson has tips to get started and make your saving goals a success this year.
+If putting more money in the bank is a top goal, you may need help to overcome the odds of slipping back into bad habits.
+Here are a few ways to make your new savings goal a success.

 1. Set measurable and attainable goals

-Setting goals is important, but setting the right goals is crucial.
+Setting goals is important, but establishing the right goals is crucial.

-For example, a goal to “save more money in 2013” has the right intentions but lacks a way to measure success.
+For example, a goal of “Save more money in 2020” has the right intentions, but lacks a way to measure success.

-Instead, get specific on the amount, the date, and the purpose.
-A better goal would be to “save $2,000 for the down payment on a car by April 1.”
+Instead, get specific on the amount, the date and the purpose.
+A better goal would be “Save $2,000 for the down payment on a car by April 1.”
 This way, you’ll know exactly what you need to do and by when.
 The more specific the goal, the better the chance of completion.

-Keep goals realistic too.
-Planning to save 50 percent of your income this year when you didn’t even save 5 percent last year is setting yourself up for failure.
+Keep goals realistic.
+Planning to save 50% of your income this year when you didn’t even save 5% last year is setting yourself up for failure.